7 Day Ayurvedic Breakfast Plan

 How many calories do you generally need for a healthy breakfast?

 If you’re not on a strict diet, you can ideally have 500 to 600 calories in your breakfast.
 Make sure your breakfast calories are packed with nutrients.
 Choose whole grains over refined grains because they provide healthy carbs, fiber, vitamins and minerals.
-Eggs, low-fat milk and yogurt, as well as nut butters, are good sources of protein — and they also provide a serving of fat.
+Eggs, low-fat milk and yogurt, as well as nut butter, are good sources of protein — and they also provide a serving of fat.

 What does Ayurveda say about breakfast?